Weird things happen to me.

 And the drugs didn’t hurt.
 They helped.
 For a while.

-I was diagnosed with late luteal phase dysphoric dysfunction.
+Susan diagnosed with late luteal phase dysphoric dysfunction.
 LLPDD.
 This is basically PMS on steroids.
 Really powerful steroids.
 This super PMS has even been honored with a home in the DSM.
 Nowadays it’s called PMDD, and there is a very hip little birth control pill that promises not only to keep you from being attacked by a baby, but it may also keep your boyfriend from being attacked by you, and it also has another lovely side effect…clear skin!
 Miracles of 21st century pharmacology.
-Oh, and I think I got a diagnosis of depression not otherwise specified at no extra charge.
+Oh, and I think I got a diagnosis of depression not otherwise specified for no extra charge.

 This wasn’t the 21st century, this was the 20th century, and the sexy new birth control pill wasn’t yet available, so I was given a low dose of a little tricyclic antidepressant called Imipramine.
 It worked.
 I don’t remember how long it took, but I’m suggestable, psychologically speaking.
 I believed it would work, so taking this little pill each day was a pleasure, and it seemed to work right away.
 The world became brighter, I had more energy, my periods would come and go without any blood being spilled, well none of Brent’s anyway.